RichardMcSorley/breather/README.md

 # Breather - Gig Worker Expense Tracker

-A Progressive Web App (PWA) for gig workers to track income and expenses with offline support.
+A Progressive Web App (PWA) for gig workers to track income and expenses.

 ## Features